WRITTEN BY DARYL WHIFFEN • Lighting Intelligence Sales Manager

 An intelligent building collects and collates data on usage, system health and occupancy, which in turn can be used to adapt, improve and better manage spaces.
 Occupancy data can help to optimise energy consumption and reduce costs.
 For example, cleaning costs can decrease by knowing which meeting rooms are in regular use and which rooms aren’t at all.

-By utilising predictive lighting, your building will always stay one step ahead.
+By utilising predictive lighting controls such as Helvar ActiveAhead, your building will always stay one step ahead.
 It identifies your regular patterns and routes and automatically turns on the lights as you go along.
 For example, if there is a meeting every Tuesday morning at 9 am, this repetitive action is something that can be planned for in advance.
 With predictive lighting, lights can be automated, and the HVAC can be switched on before the meeting.

 Intelligent buildings remember spacial preferences, including preferred light levels and room temperatures — such as which meeting room you favour and how long you usually spend there.
 You can even tune the light settings on your very own desk according to your needs allowing you to manage the light settings you prefer.
 Data like this can result in a boost in satisfaction and productivity since we’re all happier in environments that are tuned to our own needs, especially if it happens automatically.
 Continually collecting data like this will create further ease of use and user experiences will flourish, providing us all with so much versatility.